nofarbendavid/typescript-example/README.md

 # typescript-example
-example project using React, Redux with typescript Based on 500Tech Boilerplate for new projects.
+example project using React, Redux with typescript.
+Based on 500Tech Boilerplate for new projects.

 #How to use